node-red/node-red-dashboard/README.md

 ![NPM version](https://badge.fury.io/js/node-red-dashboard.svg)
 ![NPM](https://img.shields.io/npm/l/node-red-dashboard)

+** ANNOUNCEMENT ** As of 27th June 2024 this project should be considered deprecated.
+We will leave it here so it can still be installed if necessary, but no new development will take place.
+For production use you should consider one of the other alternatives The most direct replacement is the [Flowfuse Dashboard](https://github.com/FlowFuse/node-red-dashboard) - but [UIBUILDER](https://flows.nodered.org/node/node-red-contrib-uibuilder) may also be a good alternative.

 This module provides a set of nodes in Node-RED to quickly create a live data dashboard.

 These nodes require node.js version 12 or more recent.
 The last version to support node v8 was 2.30.0.